We think the best place for breakfast is on the veranda.

 repellent with you, just in case).

-In the opposite direction from Oualie, a mile down the road, is a
+In the opposite direction from Oualie, a mile down the road toward the airport, is a

 sign for The Mount Nevis Hotel (469-9373/4).

-Their restaraunt has immaculate white tableclothes and perfect service,
+We haven't tried it recently; their restaraunt used to have immaculate white tableclothes and perfect service,

 with a complimentary glass of wine or rum punch.

-They also have theme menus (for example, West Indies night on Thursdays,
+They also used to have theme menus (for example, West Indies night on Thursdays,

 Mexican night on Saturdays).